frederic-perez/AmE-dictionary/data/dictionary.md

 __Episcopalian__
 __epistaxis__ _n_ A nosebleed.
 __epistolary__ _adj_ Relating to the writing of letters.
-__epithet__ _n_ :seven: (epithets) An epithet is a nickname or descriptive term used to refer to someone.
-Example: You need to listen to me and not Clueless Kevin over there. _Walmart removed the racial epithet from the headline._
+__epithet__ _n_ :nine: /EP-uh-thet/ (epithets) __1__ A characterizing word or phrase that accompanies, or occurs in place of, the name of a person or thing. _Richard the First is frequently referred to by the epithet “Lionheart.”_ An epithet is a nickname or descriptive term used to refer to someone. _You need to listen to me and not Clueless Kevin over there._ _Walmart removed the racial epithet from the headline._ __2__ A disparaging or abusive word or phrase. _The school’s policy makes it clear that derogatory epithets will not be tolerated._
 __epitome__ _n_ :nine::m::mega: A person or thing that is a perfect example of a particular quality or type. _Syn_ personification, embodiment, incarnation _She looked the epitome of elegance and good taste._
 __epitomize__ _v_ :seven: (epitomized) Be a perfect example of.
 __eponym__ _n_ :three: An eponym can refer to “a word based on or derived from a person’s name,” such as the Gallup poll, named after statistician G.H.
 Gallup, or Reagonomics (a combination of the last name Reagan and economics).
 As a rhetorical device, an eponym can be an allusion to a famous person.
 Example: He is the LeBron James of chess.